pablocom/HttpFake/README.md

 }
 ```

-In this example, the HTTP GET request to `"/configured-request-by-absolute-path"` is intercepted and a pre-configured response is returned.
-This is done by registering a configured response for the absolute path `/absolute/path`.
+In this example, the HTTP GET request to `"/configured-request-by-absolute-path"` will create an HTTP client with the `IHttpClientFactory` and send another request to `{AnyHostUrl}/absolute/path` that will be intercepted and a pre-configured response will be returned.

 ## Contributing